 Remember when scheduling an appointment

 - When you make an appointment, explain what your needs are so staff can schedule an appointment of the appropriate length, with the appropriate provider.
-If you have chronic health concerns or desire for continuity of care, you'll be assigned to a primary care provider.

 - In most cases, it will take about one to one and a half hours from the time you check in until you will be ready to leave.